-Ken Yenke is an author, collector and retired corporate account manager who traveled the world for work and his passion: teddy bears.
-His books, Teddy Bear Treasury Vol. 1, Bing Bears and Toys and Teddy Bear Treasury Vol. 2 are available for sale on his website.
-He lives in Cleveland with his wife, Brenda, and is the curator of the Chelsea Teddy Bear and Toy Museum in Chelsea, Mich.
+Ken Yenke, who passed away in 2014, was an author, collector and retired corporate account manager who traveled the world for work and his passion: teddy bears.
+He authored the books: Teddy Bear Treasury Vol. 1, Bing Bears and Toys and Teddy Bear Treasury Vol. 2.
+The Chelsea Teddy Bear and Toy Museum is located in Chelsea, Mich.

 More from Antique Trader